LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 If you are using [R programming language](https://www.r-project.org/) in your Data Science or Finance/Statistic works, Jupyter Docker Stacks provide [jupyter/r-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-r-notebook) Docker image for you.
 You can pull a jupyter/r-notebook image starts a container running a Jupyter Notebook server with the [R kernel](https://irkernel.github.io/) via a single command.

 ```
-docker run -p 8888:8888 --name notebook -v <your working directory>:/home/jovyan/work -e JUPYTER_ENABLE_LAB=yes jupyter/r-notebook:70178b8e48d7
+docker run -p 8888:8888 --name notebook -v <your working directory>:/home/jovyan/work -e JUPYTER_ENABLE_LAB=yes -it jupyter/r-notebook:70178b8e48d7
 ```

 The above Docker run command will show the running result with the notebook server URL information (same as other Jupyter Docker Stacks).
 You can access the JupyterLab application by opening the notebook server URL in your browser.
 It starts with the */home/jovyan/* location.
-Please note that only the notebooks and files in the */home/jovyan/ folder can be saved to the host machine (your ```<your working directory>``` folder).
+Please note that only the notebooks and files in the */home/jovyan/* folder can be saved to the host machine (your ```<your working directory>``` folder).

 This JupyterLab application comes with both Python and R kernels for the notebook application.